Aliases for BRCA2 Gene

 Inherited mutations in BRCA1 and this gene, BRCA2, confer increased lifetime risk of developing breast or ovarian cancer.
 Both BRCA1 and BRCA2 are involved in maintenance of genome stability, specifically the homologous recombination pathway for double-strand DNA repair.
 The BRCA2 protein contains several copies of a 70 aa motif called the BRC motif, and these motifs mediate binding to the RAD51 recombinase which functions in DNA repair.
 BRCA2 is considered a tumor suppressor gene, as tumors with BRCA2 mutations generally exhibit loss of heterozygosity (LOH) of the wild-type allele. [provided by RefSeq, Dec 2008]

 BRCA2 mutations in the germline have become a hallmark for hereditary breast and ovarian cancers.
 Variants that have been demonstrated to reduce the function of the protein have been shown to increase risk for these cancers, as well as prostate and pancreatic cancer.
 These findings have been the impetus for the increased popularity of genetic testing of healthy indivudals to assess risk.

 GeneCards Summary for BRCA2 Gene

 BRCA2 (BRCA2, DNA Repair Associated) is a Protein Coding gene.
 Diseases associated with BRCA2 include Fanconi Anemia, Complementation Group D1 and Breast Cancer.
-Among its related pathways are DNA Damage and DNA damage_Role of Brca1 and Brca2 in DNA repair.
-GO annotations related to this gene include protease binding and histone acetyltransferase activity.
+Among its related pathways are Resolution of D-loop Structures through Synthesis-Dependent Strand Annealing (SDSA) and DNA Double-Strand Break Repair.
+Gene Ontology (GO) annotations related to this gene include protease binding and histone acetyltransferase activity.

 UniProtKB/Swiss-Prot for BRCA2 Gene